Hannah Arendt Institute for Totalitarianism Studies: Research profile

 A central part of activities at the HAIT lies in conveying, in accordance with the institute's statutes, its own research results to the general public.
 In keeping with this endeavour, continual collaboration occurs with various memorial sites, organisations supporting historical and political education, teacher training institutions, schools and players from civil society, who regularly avail themselves of the institute's range of services in consulting, continuing education and lectures.

 Publications

 In the classical print media segment, the range of publications from the HAIT comprises an academic journal as well as four academic book series, in part published in collaboration with co-operation partners.
-In March 2020 HAIT has started curating his own science blog Denken ohne Geländer [″Thinking Without a Banister″], and in September 2020 it has launched its own Twitter channel @HAIT_TUD.
+In March 2020 HAIT has started curating his own science blog Denken ohne Geländer [″Thinking Without a Banister″],.
 In addition, the institute makes available several databases focussing on contemporary history to the academic research community.